- Free version available

 The service’s performance has seen significant improvements since we last tested it, and it beat all its rivals – and our 4.75MB/s no-VPN reference score – with transfer speeds of 5.4MB/s to the USA.

-In Europe, we got decent throughput of 6.4MB/s via the Netherlands, although the UK endpoints we connected to were unable to support the FTP connection we use for our large-file transfer tests.
+In Europe, I got a decent throughput of 6.4MB/s via the Netherlands, although the UK endpoints I connected to were unable to support the FTP connection that Trusted Reviews uses for large-file transfer tests.
 Web browsing still worked well, though.

 TunnelBear isn’t a good choice if you’re looking for a region-shifting VPN to watch overseas streaming media – it failed all our Netflix and iPlayer tests.